July 24, 2013

 The American cockroach was transported here around 1625 from Africa through shipping containers containing other items.
 Many insects not indigenous to the area have arrived from other countries and regions through this means.
 American cockroaches are not well adapted to colder climates; they prefer warm, moist areas, but have adapted to dry areas as long as they have access to water.
 Thus, you will find them in basements, sewers, kitchens, and bathrooms.

-If cockroaches or other pests have made unsightly appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.
+If cockroaches or other pests have made unsightly appearances around your property, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced home pest control experts.

 Get Started With Cantu Pest & Termite Today(972) 562-9999